 Current indicator pathogens

-Currently C. burnetii is recognised as the most heat-resistant non-sporulating pathogen likely to be present in milk.
-C. burnetii was selected as the heat treatment indicator organism for pasteurization before the significance of Listeria monocytogenes and other pathogens was known.
-International regulatory agencies require that HTST pasteurization of milk is designed to ensure at least a 5 log reduction of M. tuberculosis, M. bovis and C. burnetii in whole milk (4% milkfat) e.g. Codex Alimentarius, (2004), PMO (2011).
+Currently Coxiella burnetii is recognised as the most heat-resistant non-sporulating pathogen likely to be present in milk.
+C. burnetii was selected as the heat treatment indicator organism for pasteurization before the significance of Listeria monocytogenes was known.
+International regulatory agencies require that HTST pasteurization of milk is designed to ensure at least a 5 log reduction of M. tuberculosis, M. bovis and C. burnetii in whole milk (4% milkfat) e.g. Codex Alimentarius, (2004), PMO (2017).
 Note some strains of Listeria monocytogenes can have a higher thermal resistance than C. burnetii in milk.

-The 15 seconds at 72°C requirement is the minimum heat treatment required and many companies in Britain and Ireland use 25 second holding times and higher temperatures e.g. 75°C for 25 seconds (O'Reilly et al., 2004) for pasteurization for added safety.
+The 15 seconds at 72°C requirement is the minimum heat treatment required and many companies in Britain and Ireland use 25 second holding times and higher temperatures e.g. 75°C for 25 seconds (O'Reilly et al., 2004; Mullan, 2019) or higher for pasteurization for added safety.

 Emerging potential pathogens that are more heat resistant than current indicator pathogens

-There is increasing concern over the presence of M. avium subsp. paratuberculosis (MAP) in milk since it has been linked to Crohn’s disease.
-MAP is the causal agent of Johne’s disease, a chronic, incurable, inflammatory bowel disease of cattle and other ruminants.
+There is concern over the presence of M. avium subsp. paratuberculosis (MAP) in milk since it has been linked to Crohn’s Disease (CD) and a range of other inflammatory diseases.
+MAP is the causal agent of Johne’s disease, a chronic, currently incurable although there are now experimental treatments, inflammatory bowel disease of cattle and other ruminants.

-Because the symptoms of these human and animal diseases are similar and that MAP has been isolated from gut-lesions combined with the detection of a unique MAP-DNA insertion sequence (IS900) in intestinal tissue from many patients a link between Crohn’s disease and MAP has been suggested.
-This has still to be proven and MAP is not currently regarded as a human pathogen.
-In a recent review Bach (2015) concluded that "although evidence shows a potential association of MAP as a causative agent of CD, it has not been elucidated yet whether MAP is the primary cause of the disease, or whether it exploits the mucosal inflammation already developed and just exacerbates the disease".
+Because the symptoms of these human and animal diseases are similar and that MAP has been isolated from gut-lesions combined with the detection of a unique MAP-DNA insertion sequence (IS900) in intestinal tissue from many patients and the elimination of the disease in some patients by prolonged antibiotic treatment, a link between Crohn’s disease and MAP has been suggested.
+This has still to be conclusively proven and Bach (2015) concluded that "it has not been elucidated yet whether MAP is the primary cause of the disease, or whether it exploits the mucosal inflammation already developed and just exacerbates the disease".

-If MAP is ever recognised as a human pathogen it will become the most thermally resistant, vegetative (non-sporulating) pathogen in milk and it will be necessary to increase the statutory time-temperature requirements used in HTST pasteurisation to reduce the numbers of this organism by 5 log cycles.
+If MAP is designated as a human pathogen it will become the most thermally resistant, vegetative pathogen in milk and it will be necessary to increase the statutory time-temperature requirements used in pasteurisation.

 What is meant by a 5 log reduction?